Precision Sound Reproducers

 have three sound detection mechanisms.
 When a new sound is perceived

-they work sequentially.
-The first detection is for direction.
-Only time
+these work sequentially.
+The first detection is used for direction

 information about where the sound is coming from.
 The second analysis

-is measuring the time between the beginning of the sound event and when
+measures the time between the beginning of the sound and the moment

 the air pressure passes the zero point again.
-This again is a time
+This also is a time

 measurement only.
 It provides information about the size of the object